joko100200/2dInducedMetric/README.md

 # 2dInducedMetric
  Calculates geodesics on 2d hypersurfaces.
+This code generates a uniform 2d flat mesh which is then implanted into 3d euclidean space based on three parmeterization functions.
 This code is written in fortran.
 ## How to run
  Have gfortran installed
  type in terminal